drocheam/optrace/docs/source/usage/elements.rst

 BoxVolume
 ###############

-As for a :class:`RectangularSurface <optrace.tracer.geometry.surface.rectangular_surface.RectangularSurface>`,
+For a :class:`BoxVolume <optrace.tracer.geometry.volume.box_volume.BoxVolume>`,
-the parameter :python:`dim` defines the x- and y-side lengths in the lateral plane.
+the parameter :python:`dim` defines the x- and y-side lengths in the lateral plane, the same as for a :class:`RectangularSurface <optrace.tracer.geometry.surface.rectangular_surface.RectangularSurface>`.
 Parameter :python:`pos` describes the center of this rectangle.
 For a :class:`BoxVolume <optrace.tracer.geometry.volume.box_volume.BoxVolume>` this surface gets extended by length :python:`length` in positive z-direction, forming a three-dimensional volume.